 - You think we are stopping your coverage for a service too soon.

-If the plan denies the member an expedited action appeal, the plan will handle the request under the standard action appeal request timeframes.
-The plan will notify the member of the denial for an expedited action appeal orally and send a written notice within 2 days of the determination.
+If the plan denies the member an expedited appeal, the plan will handle the request under the standard appeal request timeframes.
+The plan will notify the member of the denial for an expedited appeal orally and send a written notice within 2 days of the determination.

-For standard Action Appeals the plan will send a written acknowledgement of the Action Appeal within 15 days of receipt.
-If the determination is reached before the acknowledgement is sent, the plan may include the written acknowledgment with the notice of Action Appeal determination (one decision).
-The plan will resolve Action Appeals as fast as the member’s condition requires and no more than 30 days from the date of the receipt of the Action Appeal.
+For standard Appeals the plan will send a written acknowledgment of the Appeal within 15 days of receipt.
+If the determination is reached before the acknowledgment is sent, the plan may include the written acknowledgment with the notice of Appeal determination (one decision).
+The plan will resolve Appeals as fast as the member’s condition requires and no more than 30 days from the date of the receipt of the Appeal.

-Aid to Continue while appealing a decision about your care:
+Aid Continuing while appealing a decision about your care:

 Select Health Grievance and Appeals